nabinelnino/work-sample/README.md

 - `stocks_parquet_location`: The path to the Parquet file containing the processed stocks data.
 - `etfs_parquet_location`: The path to the Parquet file containing the processed ETFs data.
 - `symbols_meta_file`: The path to the CSV file containing the metadata for the stocks and ETFs.
+- `combined_parquet_location`:  Path to the directory where combined stock and ETF data Parquet files will be saved..
+- `KAGGLE_API`:  Path to the Kaggle API JSON file.

 ## Functionality

+### Download File

 ### Raw Data Processing

-The `TaskOne` class is responsible for the raw data processing of both stocks and ETFs data.
+The `ConvertToStructured` class is responsible for the raw data processing of both stocks and ETFs data.
 The `stocks_csv_to_parquet_file` function reads CSV files from the `stocks_input` directory in batches and converts them to Parquet files.
 The function takes a `symbols_meta_df` dataframe as input, which contains metadata for the stocks and ETFs.

 The `convert_data_types` function is used to convert the CSV files to the appropriate data format.
 The function takes a dataframe as input and returns a processed dataframe.

 ### Moving Average and Rolling Mean Calculation

-The `TaskTwo` class is responsible for calculating the Moving Average and Rolling Mean of both stocks and ETFs data.
+The `FeatureEngineering` class is responsible for calculating the Moving Average and Rolling Mean of both stocks and ETFs data.
 The `calculate_moving_average` function takes a dataframe as input and returns a new dataframe containing the calculated Moving Average.

 The `calculate_rolling_mean` function takes a dataframe as input and returns a new dataframe containing the calculated Rolling Mean.

-### Combined Data

-The `TaskThree` class is responsible for combining the processed stocks and ETFs data into a single Parquet file.
-The `combine_stocks_etfs` function reads the processed stocks and ETFs data from the `stocks_parquet_location` and `etfs_parquet_location` files, respectively, and combines them into a single Parquet file.

 ## Error Handling